Dubai: Ethnicity and languages

 As of September 2019, the population is 3,331,420 – an annual increase of 177,020 people which represents a growth rate of 5.64%.
 The region covers 497.1 mi2.
 The population density is 408.18/km2 – more than eight times that of the entire country.
-Dubai is the second most expensive city in the region and 20th most expensive city in the world.
+Dubai is the second most expensive city in the region and the 20th most expensive city in the world.

-As of 2013, only about 15% of the population of the emirate was made up of UAE nationals, with the rest comprising expatriates, many of whom either have been in the country for generations or were born in the UAE.
+As of 2013, only about 15% of the emirate's population was made up of UAE nationals, with the rest comprising expatriates, many of whom either have been in the country for generations or were born in the UAE.
 Approximately 85% of the expatriate population (and 71% of the emirate's total population) was Asian, chiefly Indian (51%) and Pakistani (16%); other significant Asian groups include Bangladeshis (9%) and Filipinos (3%).
 A quarter of the population (local and foreign) reportedly traces their origins to Iran.
 In addition, 16% of the population (or 288,000 persons) living in collective labour accommodation were not identified by ethnicity or nationality, but were thought to be primarily Asian.
 461,000 Westerners live in the United Arab Emirates, making up 5.1% of its total population.
 There are over 100,000 British expatriates in Dubai, by far the largest group of Western expatriates in the city.
 The median age in the emirate was about 27 years.
 In 2014, there were estimated to be 15.54 births and 1.99 deaths per 1,000 people.
 There are other Arab nationals, including GCC nationals.

-Arabic is the national and official language of the United Arab Emirates.
-The Gulf dialect of Arabic is spoken natively by the Emirati people.
+Arabic is the national and official language of the UAE.
+The Gulf dialect of Arabic is spoken natively by most Emiratis; some Emiratis also speak Shihhi Arabic.
 English is used as a second language.
-Other major languages spoken in Dubai due to immigration are Malayalam, Hindi-Urdu (or Hindustani), Gujarati, Persian, Sindhi, Tamil, Punjabi, Pashto, Bengali, Balochi, Tulu, Kannada, Sinhala, Marathi, Telugu, Tagalog and Chinese, in addition to many other languages.
+Other major languages spoken in Dubai due to immigration are Malayalam, Sindhi, Gujarati, Urdu, Persian, Hindi, Tamil, Punjabi, Pashto, Bengali, Balochi, Tulu, Kannada, Sinhala, Marathi, Telugu, Tagalog, and Chinese, in addition to many others.